Jun 7, 2022

 A hundred years ago, state parks were barely an idea in Oregon, little more than patches of roadside greenery.
 A 5-acre donation in 1922 — setting aside a special place for everyone — became Oregon’s first official state park.
 Today, the state park system comprises 254 park properties and more than 100,000 acres.

 In honor of the legacy of service that has sustained the state parks system for a century, OPRD will host 100 service projects in 2022.
-Events will be posted throughout 2022 on OPRD’s Volunteer Opportunities page.
+Events will be posted throughout the year on our event calendar.

 We encourage you to post photos of your favorite state parks with hashtags #oregonstateparks and #oregonstateparks100.
 Follow Oregon State Parks on Instagram, Facebook and Twitter for the latest centennial updates, and to participate in digital engagement opportunities.